Frequently Asked Questions

 Have another question you'd like answered?
 Submit your question here: firstname.lastname@example.org

 1) Is this a joke?
 Nope, this isn't a joke.
-We're 100% serious about what we do and have tens of hours of flight test video to prove it.
+We're 100% serious about what we do and have conducted hundreds of test flights!
 Besides, if this had been a joke don't you think we would have made it look better?

 2) Can I have a ride in it?
-Sorry, but no. First of all, we care about your safety (and our liability), and giving rides to random people just isn't safe enough yet.
-Second, we're focused on changing the world in a big way, and anything that doesn't help with that is a distraction.
-Third, everyone asks and it wouldn't be fair to all those we've said no to.
+Sorry, but no. First of all, we care about your safety (and our liability), and giving rides to random people isn't quite safe enough yet.
+Second, everyone asks and it wouldn't be fair to all those we've said no to.

 5) Why did you build it?
-Simple - we believe that personal flying machines are the future and will make the world a better place.
-You can read more about it in the 'Our Vision' section.
+Simple - I believe that personal flying machines are the future and want to be a part of that.

 6) Why doesn't it fly higher in the video?
 Safety.
-We could fly higher if we wanted (and we've flown it higher when its unmanned), but without hundreds of hours of testing to verify its safety it would be irresponsible to fly a person higher than 2-3 feet off the ground.
-That's the height we determined we could fly at, and if something went wrong and we had to use the emergency kill switch the pilot wouldn't be injured from the fall (the propellers still produce thrust for a second after they're stopped, which cushions the fall).
-In short, it wouldn't be safe to fly this any higher with a person in it (for now).
+We could fly higher if we wanted (and we've flown it higher when its unmanned), but without hundreds upon hundreds of hours of testing it would be irresponsible to fly a person higher than 5 feet off the ground.
+That's the height we determined we could fly at, and if something went wrong and we had to use the emergency kill switch the pilot wouldn't be seriously injured from the fall (the propellers still produce thrust for a second or two after the power is cut).
+In short, it wouldn't be safe to fly this any higher with a person in it (at the moment).
 Don't worry though, it can fly much higher than we showed you!
+See our safety section to learn more.

 9) How high can it fly?
 In theory, it can fly many thousands of feet high.
-Once you can fly a few feet off the ground, there's no reason you can't go higher as long as you have the power (for those of you know know aeronautics, it operates outside of ground effect from the moment it takes off).
-Still, for safety and regulatory reasons you're probably never going to be flying at 10,000 feet (3,300m) in one of these.
+Once you can fly a few feet off the ground, there's no reason you can't go higher as long as you have the power (for those of you know know aeronautics, it operates outside of ground effect after about a foot).
+Still, for safety and regulatory reasons it's going to be a long time until you can fly at 10,000 feet (3,300m) in one of these.

 13) When was Flyt™ founded?
 The guy who started Flyt™ began tinkering and building prototypes in a garage in 2013, so that's pretty much what we consider out 'founding' date.
 Check out our History section if you'd like to read more about it.